 When you go through your daily life with checklists of tasks and expectations, it's easy to lose touch with how you feel.
 The measure of a good day is what you were able to accomplish and not necessarily how that day treated you.

 This is why taking a personal retreat is one of the best ways you can express self-love to yourself.
 Of course, the best reality is one where you take mindful check-ins with yourself at all times of the day.
-However, that is really unrealistic for many of us.
+However, that is unrealistic for many of us.
 We have schooling, professional courses, jobs, side projects, and more.
 It is sometimes important to ignore how we feel to get the most out of our day to get the job done.

 Related: Check out our curated selections of mental health quotes and mindfulness quotes to inspire a healthy mind and your wellness journey.